-Easy creamy spinach sauce for salmon, pasta, chicken, scallops, shrimp and more!
+Easy creamy spinach pasta sauce that works for salmon, pasta, chicken, scallops, shrimp and more!

 Chef and home cook tried and true it can easily become one of your favorite recipes.
 You will need the following few ingredients and less than fifteen minutes to prepare it.